SciML/SciMLDocs/docs/src/index.md

 - [The Use and Practice of Scientific Machine Learning](https://www.youtube.com/watch?v=FihLyzdjN_8)
 - [State of SciML Scientific Machine Learning](https://www.youtube.com/watch?v=eSeY4K4bITI)

-## Overview of Scientific Computing in Julia with SciML
+## Overview of Computational Science in Julia with SciML

 Below is a simplification of the user-facing packages for use in scientific computing and SciML workflows.

 |Workflow Element|Associated Julia packages|
 | --- | --- |